cea-sec/Sibyl/doc/CONFIG.md

 The `tracer` parameter is the path of the compiled version of the tracer `ext/pin_tracer/pin_tracer.cpp`, which will probably looks like `/path/to/sibyl/ext/pin_tracer/pin_tracer.so`.

+### Section 'learn'

+This section contains options relative to the `learn` action.

+The `prune_strategy` parameter indicates which strategy should be used to prune the obtained snapshots.
+Current supported values are `branch`, `keep`, `keepall`.

+The `prune_keep` value specifies the number of snapshot to keep per prunning.

+Please refer to the related documentation for more information.

 ### Configuration overview